fasatrix/file-compare/README.md

 be compared and, if found, differences will be printed out in the format:
 "Line number, Column number and column, Expected: Value (filea) --> Actual: Value (Fileb).

+filea.csv and fileb.csv are the two files used as an example (downloaded from internet)